alicemunsal/dohex/DoHex.md

 #### Component Communication

 We can develop each component using independent Hexagonal Architecture.
 Each component is encapsulated in its own package.
 Each component has it's own ports and adapters and all the implementation details inside.
+A component can only be c

 Components can only talk to each other through their ports.